What Titre Foncier Means in Marrakech for Foreign Buyers

 Always import your funds through official Moroccan banking channels and keep your attestation d’importation de devises safe.

-Follow these four principles and the Titre Foncier system will work exactly as it is designed to work: as a cast iron legal guarantee of your ownership of one of the most beautiful pieces of real estate in the world.
+Follow these four principles and the Titre Foncier system will work exactly as it is designed to work: as a strong legal foundation for your ownership of one of the most beautiful pieces of real estate in the world.

 Summary: Marrakech Titre Foncier Meaning for Foreign Buyers

-The Titre Foncier is Morocco’s official state-guaranteed land title certificate.
+The Titre Foncier is Morocco’s official, registered land title certificate.